TECHNOLOGY

 Low-Energy Acid Recovery (LEAR) retrieves the targeted volatile fatty acids (VFAs) at high purity and with low energy demand and, resultingly, low carbon intensity.
 LEAR is our proprietary recovery and water-recycling process that recovers the dilute VFAs from the fermentation broth; it does so with greater energy efficiency than distillation and evaporation, two steps that typically drive high energy demand in similar technology pathways.
 LEAR selectively recovers the higher carbon number acids (C5-C8) and recycles the shorter-chain acids to fermentation for elongation.

-Note: The intermediate VFAs are highly reactive molecules and building blocks for products in a wide range of applications such as specialty and industrial chemicals, lubricants, supplements, and food and feed ingredients.
+VFAs are highly reactive molecules and building blocks for products in a wide range of applications such as specialty and industrial chemicals, lubricants, supplements, and food and feed ingredients.
+BioVeritas creates a bio-platform to serve many markets.